Kingsford-Group/glitter/README.md

 Any lines before the first block encountered in a run are output between the command that starts the file (`Start` below) and the command that starts the content (`StartBook` below), only replacing `@‘` escapes.
 This means that lines before the first block encountered are added to the LaTeX preamble (assuming you are using LaTeX).

+If a block is being appended to an already defined block, it is preceded by a `+≡` symbol.

 Unless you give the `-dont-build` option, the output of weave will be run through `pdflatex` (or whatever command is given by the `WeaveCommand` configuration option).

 ### Tangling